Foreman overview and concepts

 • Component based content view – a dedicated content view for a specific application.
 For example a database content view can be included into several composite content views.
 This approach allows for greater standardization but it leads to an increased number of content views.

 The optimal solution depends on the nature of your host environment.
 Avoid creating a large number of content views, but keep in mind that the size of a content view affects the speed of related operations (publishing, promoting).
 Also make sure that when creating a subset of packages for the content view, all dependencies are included as well.
-Note that kickstart repositories should not be added to content views, as they are used for host provisioning only.
+Note that Kickstart repositories should not be added to content views, as they are used for host provisioning only.

-8.5.
+8.4.
 Content deployment

 Content deployment manages errata and packages on content hosts.
 Foreman can be configured to perform remote execution over MQTT/HTTPS (pull-based) or SSH (push-based).
 While remote execution is enabled on Foreman server by default, it is disabled on Smart Proxy servers and content hosts.
 You must enable it manually.

-8.6.
+8.5.
 Provisioning

 Foreman provides several features to help you automate the host provisioning, including provisioning templates, configuration management with Puppet, and host groups for standardized provisioning of host roles.
 For a description of the provisioning workflow see Provisioning Workflow in Provisioning hosts.
 The same guide contains instructions for provisioning on various compute resources.

-8.7.
+8.6.
 Role based authentication

 Assigning a role to a user enables controlling access to Foreman components based on a set of permissions.
 You can think of role based authentication as a way of hiding unnecessary objects from users who are not supposed to interact with them.